pathunstrom/makinggames/pytennessee-2019/06-input-callbacks.md

     Example

 A handy pattern I like to use is a Controller object that handles your hardware events and provides attributes to control various bits of the game.
+In this sample my controller class takes objects that tell it what kind of output to give, and the player class asks the controller for the names it cares about.